More from Jimmy Carter

 “Peace deals were possible in 1978 and 1993.
 They still are today, but time is running out and hard decisions need to be made very soon."

 The abuse of women and girls is the most pervasive and unaddressed human rights violation on earth.

 Work with The Elders

-He joined The Elders’ delegations to the Middle East in August 2009 and October 2010, travelling to Israel, the West Bank, Egypt, Jordan and Syria to support efforts to advance an Arab-Israeli peace.
+In addition to the visits above, the Middle East and the Israeli-Palestinian conflict was a consistent focus of President Carter’s work as an Elder, promoting peace, dialogue and reconciliation.
+He joined Elders’ delegations to the Middle East in August 2009 and October 2010, travelling to Israel, the West Bank, Egypt, Jordan and Syria to support efforts to advance Arab-Israeli peace.
 In October 2012, he visited Israel, the West Bank and Egypt to draw attention to the imperilled two-state solution and lend support to the Egyptian democratic transition.
-Jimmy Carter also led The Elders' delegation to Israel and Palestine in May 2015.
-During the trip, The Elders continued to support the need for a two-state solution, Palestinian reconciliation and the perilous situation in Gaza.
+President Carter also led The Elders’ delegation to Israel and Palestine in May 2015 during which The Elders continued to support a two-state solution, Palestinian reconciliation and an end to the perilous situation in Gaza.

 During his time in office, President Carter became known as a champion of human rights and a peace-maker in international affairs.
 He negotiated the 1978 Camp David Accords and peace treaty between Egypt and Israel.
 He also negotiated the Panama Canal treaties in 1977, established US diplomatic relations with the People's Republic of China, and negotiated the SALT II treaty with the Soviet Union – a long-term, comprehensive agreement limiting the development of nuclear weapons.